 - Necrotizing soft tissue infections (NSTIs) include necrotizing forms of fasciitis, myositis, and cellulitis.
-These infections are characterized clinically by fulminant tissue destruction, systemic signs of toxicity, and high mortality. - NSTI can include involvement of the epidermis, dermis, subcutaneous tissue, fascia, and muscle. - Necrotizing infection may be categorized based on microbiology and the presence or absence of gas in the tissues. - Sometimes referred to in the press as flesh-eating bacteria.
+These infections are characterized clinically by fulminant tissue destruction, systemic signs of toxicity (because of the inflammatory mediators, PAMPs and DAMPs that are generated), and high mortality. - NSTI can include involvement of the epidermis, dermis, subcutaneous tissue, fascia, and muscle. - Necrotizing infection may be categorized based on microbiology (pathogen present: polymicrobial necrotizing fasciitis or monomicrobial necrotizing fasciitis) and the presence or absence of gas in the tissues.
+(For example, Clostridium perfingens form gas). - Sometimes referred to in the press as flesh-eating bacteria (not a single bacteria, there are several pathogens that can cause this disease).